 What Is L&I Time Loss Compensation?

-Time loss compensation is an L&I benefit that pays a portion of your lost wages, if a doctor certifies you are unable to work due to an on-the-job injury.
-However, the first 3 days immediately following your injury are considered a waiting period.
+Time loss compensation is an L&I benefit that pays a percentage of your income to compensate you for loss of pay if a doctor certifies you are unable to work due to an on-the-job injury.

 How Much Does Time Loss Compensation Pay?

 Time loss compensation pays 60-75% of a worker’s wage just prior to injury.
 The percentage depends on the number of the worker’s dependents and is determined using the LEP calculator, or loss of earning power calculator.

 If you are already receiving time loss compensation, it is important to double-check the calculation because L&I often makes mistakes on wage orders, miscalculates rates, or sometimes fails to take into account other income sources.